social-media-ethics-automation/book/docs/_sources/ch10_accessibility/02_accessible_design.md

 # Accessible Design

-There are a number of ways of managing disabilities.
+There are several ways of managing disabilities.
 All of these ways of managing disabilities might be appropriate at different times for different situations.

 ## Coping Strategies

 Those with disabilities often find ways to cope with their disability, that is, find ways to work around difficulties they encounter and seek out places and strategies that work for them (whether realizing they have a disability or not).
-Additionally, people with disabilities might change their behavior (whether intentionally or not) to hide the fact that they have a disability, which is called __masking__, and may take a mental or physical toll on the person masking, which others around them wont realize.
+Additionally, people with disabilities might change their behavior (whether intentionally or not) to hide the fact that they have a disability, which is called __masking__ and may take a mental or physical toll on the person masking, which others around them won't realize.

-For example, kids who is near sighted and don't realize their ability to see is different from others will often seek out seats at the front of classrooms where they can see better.
+For example, kids who are nearsighted and don't realize their ability to see is different from other kids will often seek out seats at the front of classrooms where they can see better.
 As for us two authors, we both have ADHD and were drawn to PhD programs where our tendency to hyperfocus on following our curiosity was rewarded (though executive dysfunction with finishing projects created challenges).

 This way of managing disabilities puts the burden fully on disabled people to manage their disability in a world that was not designed for them, trying to fit in with "normal" people.

 ## Modifying the Person
-Another way for managing disabilities is __[assistive technology](https://en.wikipedia.org/wiki/Assistive_technology)__, which is something that helps a disabled person act as though they were not disabled.
+Another way of managing disabilities is __[assistive technology](https://en.wikipedia.org/wiki/Assistive_technology)__, which is something that helps a disabled person act as though they were not disabled.
 In other words, it is something that helps a disabled person become more "normal" (according to whatever a society's assumptions are).
 For example:
 - Glasses help people with near-sightedness see in the same way that people with "normal" vision do
 - Walkers and wheelchairs can help some disabled people move around closer to the way "normal" people can (though stairs can still be a problem)
 - A [spoon might automatically balance itself](https://www.liftware.com/) when held by someone whose hands shake
 - Stimulants (e.g., caffeine, Adderall) can increase executive function in people with ADHD, so they can plan and complete tasks more like how neurotypical people do.

-This way of managing disability gives tools to disabled people to help them become more "normal."
-So the disabled people person is able to move through a world that was not designed for them.
-But there is still an expectation that disabled people must become more "normal," and they often these tools are very expensive.
+Assistive technologies give tools to disabled people to help them become more "normal."
+So the disabled person becomes able to move through a world that was not designed for them.
+But there is still an expectation that disabled people must become more "normal," and often these assistive technologies are very expensive.

-% Also, attempts to make people act "normal" can be abusive (link to Autism Speaks/whatever that "therapy" was, as well as "Gay Conversion Therapy")
+Additionally, attempts to make disabled people (or people with other differences) act "normal" can be abusive, such as [Applied Behavior Analysis (ABA) therapy for autistic people](https://neuroclastic.com/invisible-abuse-aba-and-the-things-only-autistic-people-can-see/), or "[Gay Conversion Therapy](https://www.hrc.org/resources/the-lies-and-dangers-of-reparative-therapy)."

 ## Making an environment work for all
 Another strategy for managing disability is to use __[Universal Design](https://en.wikipedia.org/wiki/Universal_design)__, which originated in architecture.
 In universal design, the goal is to make environments and buildings have options so that there is a way for everyone to use it[^universal_design_note].
 For example, a building with stairs might also have ramps and elevators, so people with different mobility needs (e.g., people with wheelchairs, baby strollers, or luggage) can access each area.
 In the elevators the buttons might be at a height that both short and tall people can reach.
 The elevator buttons might have labels both drawn (for people who can see them) and in braille (for people who cannot), and the ground floor button may be marked with a star, so that even those who cannot read can at least choose the ground floor.